Neuroling/SPINCO_SINEEG/Analysis/SiN/EEG/README.md

+## General info
+Expect a numbered folder for each part of the analysis (1_Import, 2_preproc) indicating their sequence.
+Then within each folder scripts have a preffix indicating category + '-' +  order in which they are run (e.g., Prep-01_xxx , Prep-02_xxx).
+If there is a number in the middle of the filename, like for pipeline, the number indicates the version of the pipeline, and not the order in which they are run (e.g., Prep-01_pipe01_xx, Prep-01_pipe02_xxx )

 ## 1_source_to_raw
 The Biosemi EEG data is recorded in a single **.bdf** file (24-bit) for the entire session, which consists on a main task and two resting state recordings (before and after task).
 The file has an  'ergo1' channel with the audio output signal to help correcting for audio delay.